leo7736/Case_Study/readme.md

 ### 1. User Journey Mapping

 #### Map Your Journey as an IndusInd Bank User
-- Analyze your personal experience as an IndusInd Bank user.
+- Analyze my personal experience as an IndusInd Bank user.
-- Document your interactions with the bank's website during the credit card application process.
+- Document the interactions with the bank's website during the credit card application process.
 - Evaluate the ease of use, responsiveness, and clarity of information.

 |User Journey Map|